webian/pb_social/Documentation/Configuration/Index.rst

 the next steps will hopefully explain you how to use this extension.

 1. Go to the extension manger, install this extension and open it's configuration panel.
+   For projects in composer mode "composer require plusb/pb_social" should do the trick.
 2. Enter all your available social media account data into the respective input fields.
    If you're new to this or don't have the data, the following links will give you a base direction where to get these credentials.